 - Audit Committee.
-The Audit Committee assists the Board in fulfilling its oversight responsibilities relating to the Company's independent registered public accounting firm, management's Internal Audit Division, accounting and financial reporting policies and practices, and internal controls. - Corporate Governance and Social Responsibility Committee.
-The Corporate Governance and Social Responsibility Committee assists the Board in fulfilling its oversight responsibilities with respect to the TIAA enterprise responsible investing program and related matters. - Executive Committee.
-The Executive Committee is vested with the full powers of the Board between regularly scheduled Board meetings.
+Assists the Board in fulfilling its oversight responsibilities relating to the Company's independent registered public accounting firm, management's Internal Audit Division, accounting and financial reporting policies and practices, and internal controls. - Corporate Governance and Social Responsibility Committee.
+Assists the Board in fulfilling its oversight responsibilities with respect to the TIAA enterprise responsible investing program and related matters. - Executive Committee.
+Vested with the full powers of the Board between regularly scheduled Board meetings.
 The committee is authorized to act for the Board on all matters except for those that are specifically reserved for the full Board under the Company's bylaws and New York insurance law. - Human Resources Committee.
-The Human Resources Committee assists the Board in fulfilling its oversight responsibilities through the implementation of sound compensation and personnel policies and practices. - Investment Committee.
-The Investment Committee assists the Board in fulfilling its oversight responsibilities by establishing the Company's investment policies and overseeing its investments and the investment activity of other accounts and funds held for the Company's benefit.
+Assists the Board in fulfilling its oversight responsibilities through the implementation of sound compensation and personnel policies and practices. - Investment Committee.
+Assists the Board in fulfilling its oversight responsibilities by establishing the Company's investment policies and overseeing its investments and the investment activity of other accounts and funds held for the Company's benefit.
 The committee also oversees the investment activities of certain asset management subsidiaries of the Company.
 The Real Estate Account Subcommittee of the Investment Committee appoints and oversees the performance of an independent fiduciary that is required in connection with the Company's real estate account. - Nominating and Governance Committee.
-The Nominating and Governance Committee assists the Board in fulfilling its oversight responsibilities through the implementation of sound governance policies and practices, including in respect of: Trustee recruitment, elections and committee memberships; Trustee compensation; Board, Committee and individual Trustee evaluations; maintenance of the Board's governing documents and guidelines; CEO succession; the Company's subsidiary governance framework and principles; and the Company's political activities and strategy relating to corporate social responsibility. - Risk and Compliance Committee.
-The Risk and Compliance Committee ("RCC") assists the Board in fulfilling its responsibilities relating to the design and implementation of TIAA's enterprise-wide risk management framework, the review of management's assessment of the Company's risk profile, including the major risks facing the Company and associated mitigation plans, the promotion of ethical behavior and compliance with applicable laws and regulations, and the oversight of the TIAA Corporate Compliance Policy.
+Assists the Board in fulfilling its oversight responsibilities through the implementation of sound governance policies and practices, including in respect of: Trustee recruitment, elections and committee memberships; Trustee compensation; Board, Committee and individual Trustee evaluations; maintenance of the Board's governing documents and guidelines; CEO succession; the Company's subsidiary governance framework and principles; and the Company's political activities and strategy relating to corporate social responsibility. - Risk and Compliance Committee.
+Assists the Board in fulfilling its responsibilities relating to the design and implementation of TIAA's enterprise-wide risk management framework, the review of management's assessment of the Company's risk profile, including the major risks facing the Company and associated mitigation plans, the promotion of ethical behavior and compliance with applicable laws and regulations, and the oversight of the TIAA Enterprise Compliance Policy.

 Board's role in risk oversight.
-The TIAA Board plays an active role, both at the Board and committee level, in overseeing the management of the Company's risks and safeguarding its mission and financial condition.
-The Company has established an enterprise risk management framework for identifying, aggregating, evaluating and managing risk across the enterprise.
+The TIAA Board plays an active role, both at the Board and committee levels, in overseeing the management of the Company's risks and safeguarding its mission and financial condition.
+The

+Company has established an enterprise risk management framework for identifying, aggregating, evaluating and managing risk across the enterprise.
 Management is responsible for the Company's day-to-day risk management activities, while the Board is responsible for: